Rubella

 The privacy policy indicated there applies.

-Important: The virus must not be transmitted to any pregnant women.
+The priority is to prevent pregnant women from contracting the rubella virus.
 Therefore, anyone infected with the virus should stay home for one week after the rash and avoid contact with anyone who is unvaccinated.

 Reviewed by the German Society for Pediatric Infectiology (Deutsche Gesellschaft für Pädiatrische Infektiologie e.V.).